-Protect Nearby Waters

-Your SWPPP should describe how you will protect and preserve any streams, wetlands, ponds or other waterbodies that are on your property or immediately adjoining it.
-Riparian areas around headwater streams are especially important to the overall health of the entire river system.
+Protect Nearby Waters - Your SWPPP should describe how you will protect and preserve any streams, wetlands, ponds or other waterbodies that are on your property or immediately adjoining it.
+Riparian area around headwater streams are especially important to the overall health of the entire river system.
 Many states and communities have buffer or shoreline protection requirements to preserve sensitive areas around waterbodies.

 Many states apply special designations to high-value or high-quality waters.
-Check with your state water pollution control agency to determine if your project could discharge to outstanding or special protection waters (such as wetlands, or salmon and trout streams).
+Check with your state water pollution control agency to determine if your project could discharge to outstanding or special protection waters (such as wetlands or salmon and trout streams).
+You might be subject to additional requirements to protect these waterbodies.